 *There will be no torch handover at the prefectural border as this was done during the Tokyo 1964 Games.

 Tokyo 2020 Olympic Torch Relay – daily schedule

-It is anticipated that the number of torchbearers per day will be between 80 and 90 (depending on the route for each particular day).
-Each torchbearer will run a distance of approx. 200 metres (approx. two minutes per torchbearer).
+It is anticipated that the number of torchbearers per day will be between 80 and 90 (depending on the route) with each torchbearer set to run a distance of approximately 200m.

 Transfer by vehicle

 Once the relay has been completed at a local municipality, the flame will be transferred by vehicle to the next local municipality.
 While being transported, the flame will be placed in a lantern.
 After arriving at the next local municipality, the relay will resume.

 * It is anticipated that the flame will not be on public display during transportation.